Chico High School Again Takes Top Award at Competition, is Honored by Chico Mayor Andrew Coolidge

 The competition “game” was hosted on the Cyber Skyline platform, the same platform that is used by the well-known National Cyber League (NCL).

-The month preceding the Saturday competition featured weekly virtual “[email protected]” events with speakers from academia, businesses, the cybersecurity industry, the community, and State and local government joining student and parents.
+The month preceding the Saturday competition featured weekly virtual “Live@5” events with speakers from academia, businesses, the cybersecurity industry, the community, and State and local government joining student and parents.
 Attendees each day listened to the speakers address the importance of cybersecurity careers and how students can begin their journey to exciting, well-paid careers using the region’s cybersecurity career technical education pathway.

 This year, event organizers had Job Developers from local Community Colleges share resume ideas, and representatives from local businesses and municipal employers discussed what they look for in candidates for internships and full-time employees.